g_density does not do what users think it does, given PBC over z and constant pressure simulation

-#1 Updated by Reid Van Lehn almost 4 years ago
+#1 Updated by Reid Van Lehn over 7 years ago

 I'd like to add two more small issues in g_density that I think might want to be clarified or changed and thought this might be an appropriate place.
 Notably, the bCenter flag does not center based on mass if the -dens flag is set to either number or charge, and actually the centering itself is added incorrectly.
 These bugs are for the GMX 4.6 version of g_density.

 If bCenter is turned on, the help documentation reads: "Shift the center of mass along the axis to zero.
 This means if you axis is Z and your box is bX, bY, bZ, the center of mass will be at bX/2, bY/2, 0".
 This shift is performed in the function center_coords, where the COM of the entire system is determined by iterating over all atoms in the topology, weighting the current position of the atom by its mass determined from the atoms->atom[i].m value in line 141.

 The problem is that in the function gmx_density, the masses of all atoms are overwritten by either 1 (for number density) or the charge (for charge density) in lines 520-533.
 This implies that bCenter is actually centering the system based on one of these two quantities, which may not be desirable and is not clear from documentation.
 The COM should be correctly calculated for mass density or electron density calculations so this may not affect results a great deal, but I think it is worth noting.
 It may be safer to just allocate a new array that holds the value of the appropriate mass/charge/electron density/number for the weighting rather than overwriting a value in the topology.